Kmkinnear/Amazon_Vine_Analysis/README.md

 - We can see in the images above the percentage of Vine (paid) reviews that were 5 stars was 45.16 %.
 We can also see that the percentage of non-Vine (unpaid) reviews that were 5 stars was 51.31 %.

 ## Summary
-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

 We determined that there did not appear to be any bias when examining the 5-star reviews from the Vine program compared to the non-Vine 5-star reviews.
 We determined that by looking at our paid 5-star review percentage of 45.16 % and comparing that to the unpaid 5-star percentage of 51.31 %.
 The 5-star review percentage was higher for the non-Vine reviews, so we believe there does not appear to be any strongly positive or negative bias.